InScight-Magazine/Content/Issue6/subfiles/igem.typ

 The  project idea grew from a fascination with the concept of the tumor microbiota, how bacteria can naturally colonize tumors and potentially be reprogrammed to fight cancer. *The team was excited by the possibility of using genetically engineered bacteria as living therapeutics within the tumor microenvironment*.

-#img(path: "/images/igem1.jpg", caption: "IISER KOLKATA iGEM Team.", position: bottom, width: 100%, portrait: true)
+#img(path: "/images/igem1.jpg", caption: "IISER KOLKATA iGEM Team.
+From ground left: Asmi, Albin, Sagnik, Anjali, Iishaan.
+2nd line: Amrik, Deepanshu, Shankha, Gautam, Nandita, Sattwik", position: bottom, width: 100%, portrait: true)

 == Targeting Regulatory T Cells